February 2016 Newsletter

 As you are aware, we regularly monitor whole school, year group and individual pupil’s attendance.
 It is vital that children are in school every day and are on time so that they can achieve their full potential.
+We are concerned that a number of children are coming to school late and therefore missing vital learning opportunities at the beginning of the day.
+It is vital that children are in school and ready to learn by 9am.
 Attendance figures for last term and this term so far are as follows.
-Well done to Year 2 and Year 4 on achieving above 97% last term and to Year 6 for having the highest attendance so far this term!
+Well done to Year 4, Year 5 and Year 6 on achieving above 97% last term and to Year 4 for having excellent attendance so far this term!

 Dinner Money Reminder

 Dinner money and orders have to be in school on Monday mornings to order dinners for the following week.
-Dinners for week beginning 23rd February, the first week back after half term, must be ordered on Monday 9th February.
-Please can cash and menus be brought in in envelopes and if you are paying by cheque please attach the cheque to the menu order.
+Dinners for week beginning 29th February must be ordered on Monday 22nd February.
+Please can cash and menus be brought in envelopes and if you are paying by cheque please attach the cheque to the menu order.
 Thank you!

 Thank you for all your support again this half term.
 We value the partnership we have between home and school.
 It is vital if children are to flourish and to reach their full potential.